 If the employee has an open, valid claim, the Department will reopen the claim entering the most recent employment information.

 If the employee has never filed before or has an expired claim, they will need to fill out an “Application for Unemployment” otherwise known as a “B65.”
-This application, completed and signed by the employee, allows VDOL to open the initial claim.
+This application, completed and signed by the employee, allows the Department of Labor to open the initial claim.

 Employees/claimants will be responsible for filing their weekly claims and reporting any hours worked and wages earned.

-If the employees have a return to work date that is within 10 weeks, they will not be required to seek new employment; however, they must remain available to accept any suitable work offered, even if this offer does not come from your company.
+If the employees have a return to work date that is within 10-weeks of opening their claim, they will not be required to seek new employment; however, they must remain available to accept any suitable work offered, even if this offer does not come from your company.

 If claimants have questions about being Able and Available to work, they should be advised to call Claimant Assistance at 1-877-214-3332.

-An unemployment claim becomes effective when the claim is opened by VDOL and cannot go backward in time.
+An unemployment claim becomes effective when the claim is opened by the Department of Labor and will not be applied retroactively.